badass-techie/eShopOnSteroids/README.md

 Future work:

-- Add AWS EKS CSI driver to terraform which will allow provisioning of AWS EBS volumes for Kubernetes PVCs
-- Use an Ingress Controller (e.g. Nginx) instead of a Load Balancer to expose the API Gateway outside the cluster
+- Use an Ingress Controller (e.g. Nginx) to expose the API Gateway outside the cluster, or as the API Gateway itself.

 ## Usage